logicality-io/libs/libs/github/readme.md

 A library to help generate GitHub Actions Workflows yaml in a (reasonably) strong typed manner.
 Written to support a better authoring experience, increased reusability and mitigate against the fragility of copy'n'pasting stuff around.
-If one is maintain a few workflows, this is probably over-kill.
-If one is maintaining many workflows across many repositories, this may be useful.
+If one is maintaining a few workflows this is probably over-kill.
+If one is maintaining many workflows across many repositories then this may be useful.

 ## Example